rinalds98/destination-unknown/README.md

 =

 ## **Solved Bugs**
-- On mobile devices when the user clicked an answer the button would stay white (In hover mode) this was fixed by using media queries and the 'active' pseudo-class to solve the issue
+- On mobile devices when the user clicked an answer the button would stay white (In hover mode) this was fixed by using media queries and the 'active' pseudo-class to solve the issue.

 ## **Unfixed Bugs**
 - If the user clicks the answer buttons very quickly.
 It can generate extra correct answers.
-When you retry after the quiz doesn't work as intended anymore.
+When you click retry at the end of the game, it doesn't work as intended anymore.

 ## **Validator Testing**